 Cobblestone is very common among rock driveway ideas.
-Its rustic charm and natural beauty allow it to be the perfect edges for gravel stone’s timeless allure.
+Its rustic charm and natural beauty allow it to be the perfect edge for gravel stone’s timeless allure.
 This material is also famous for its durability, thus cutting down on the need for driveway maintenance.

-My favorite cobblestone edging – gravel driveway combination includes three rows of neatly placed stones to separate the driveway from the lawns.
+My favorite cobblestone edging–gravel driveway combination includes three rows of neatly placed stones to separate the driveway from the lawns.
 For this scheme, you should choose gravel with a similar color as the cobblestone.